 12.2 or greater.

-Oracle ACFS file systems are generally mounted on all Oracle Cluster Synchronization Services (CSS) cluster members.
+Oracle ACFS file systems are generally mounted on all cluster nodes to deliver a single name space for the cluster so that each node maintains the same view and access capabilities to the mounted file systems.
 In the event of a member failure, another cluster member quickly recovers any outstanding metadata transactions on behalf of the failed member.
 Following recovery, access by other active cluster members and any remote client systems can resume.

 The following list provides important information about Oracle ACFS: